LeoneFabio/Agency-Software/README.md

 This repository contains application designs and implementations in Java (using JavaFX for the Graphical User Interface), with the relative documentation.

-NOTE: You are able to find the java projects in the other three branches.
+NOTE: You are able to find the java projects in the other three branches, while here is the documentation and utils.